 Her husband had been dreaming of leaving his job, buying a house and starting a family.
 Not forgetting the new Porsche or Audi!

 Their combined earnings of £34,000 seemed all the smaller in the shadow of the £3 million prizes.

 Mr. Tott said: ''Going to work is hard.
 I can't help thinking if I had £3 million in my hand, I wouldn't be here.
 People have noticed something is wrong.
 I've been staring at the wall for the last seven weeks.
 The secret is out – so at least they understand.''

 Not surprisingly, the couple believes the rules are too rigid and that Camelot hasn't treated them fairly.

 ''They know we are the winners!
 They should pay up!''

 Amazingly 115 people called Camelot saying it was their winning ticket.
 A range of excuses from the ticket being destroyed in the washing machine to eaten by the pet dog.
 However, the Tott's set themselves apart by naming the shop and time the ticket was purchased.
 In addition, they had selected the same numbers at the same shop for the past five weeks.

 They had proved the ticket was theirs.
 However, Camelot's legal advisers wouldn't pay up.

 The National Lottery Commission said: ''The rule stands.''
-Mr & Mrs Tott couldn't have the £3 million prize but were offered counselling which they declined.
+Mr & Mrs. Tott couldn't have the £3 million prize but were offered counseling which they declined.